Mario Casilli: Biography

 From 1962 until 1981 he photographed fifty-seven Playmate pictorials, including Playmates of the Year Linda Gamble, Christa Speck, Jo Collins, Connie Kreski, Claudia Jennings and Dorothy Stratten.
 He also photographed several covers for Playboy, as well as celebrities such as Alexandra Hay, Valerie Perrine, Victoria Principal, Joan Collins and Mariel Hemingway.
 In addition to his work with Playboy, Casilli also contributed stills to the films Star 80 (1983) (which was about murdered Playmate Dorothy Stratten) and Nuts (1987).
 Casilli did a special promotional shoot of Carrie Fisher in her iconic bikini from Return of the Jedi (1983).

 Casilli also photographed many album covers, including The Judds 1985 album Rockin' with the Rhythm.

 In his later years, Casilli taught at the Art Center College of Design in Pasadena.
-He also continued to shoot photography while continuing to maintain his studio in Southern California.
+He also continued to take photographs and to maintain his studio in Southern California.

 Casilli died in Altadena, California, at the age of 71.